We like dogs, so dogs go free at our dog-friendly holiday cottages in Suffolk!

 All new properties are assessed to ensure they reach our top-class brand standards and will truly delight our guests.
 We have an agreed list of contents, including crisp cotton linen, oversized bath towels, flat-screen TVs, travel cots and highchairs.

-Furthermore, our luxury cottages are all cleaned to the highest standard and are also regularly checked.
+Furthermore, our dog friendly luxury holiday cottages are all cleaned to the highest standard and are also regularly checked.
 Therefore, you will never know the difference between pet-friendly homes and ones that are not!
 These small touches underline our commitment to pleasing our guests and guaranteeing exceptional holiday cottages.

 Whatever suits you